gitlabhq/gitlabhq/CONTRIBUTING.md

 In order to help track the feature proposals, we have created a [`feature proposal`][fpl] label.
 For the time being, users that are not members of the project cannot add labels.
-You can instead ask one of the [core team][core-team] members to add the label `feature proposal` to the issue.
+You can instead ask one of the [core team][] members to add the label `feature proposal` to the issue or add the following code snippet right after your description in a new line: `~"feature proposal"`.

 Please keep feature proposals as small and simple as possible, complex ones might be edited to make them small and simple.